- The Academic Program

 Clubs And Organizations

-Many activities and opportunities are organized through the school’s clubs and organizations.
 All school organizations are chartered by student government.
-Clubs may be placed on probation, suspended or dechartered if they are inactive or fail to fulfill or abide by their charters or constitutions.
+Clubs may be placed on probation, suspended or de-chartered if they are inactive, or fail to fulfill or abide by their charters or constitutions.

-If students are interested in establishing a new club, they should contact student government.
+If students are interested in establishing a new club, they should contact the dean of students.

 L’Alliance Francaise promotes an appreciation of francophone culture by sponsoring various activities including French film evenings, crepe sales, petanque tournaments, outings to French restaurants and guest speakers.
-L'Alliance Francaise also sponsors the French activities during the extended day program on the Wornall campus, and it raises money for francophone humanitarian causes by selling concessions at the upper school musical concession each year.
+L'Alliance Francaise also sponsors French activities during the extended day program on the Wornall Campus and raises money for francophone humanitarian causes by selling concessions at the upper school musical concession each year.

 Chess Club gives students the opportunity to learn and play chess in a relaxed, non-competitive environment.
 Weekly meetings allow students to learn new moves, play in teams and play a variety of chess games.

-The purpose of Common Ground is to make students aware of cultural diversity as well as the connections that we all share.
-The club members represent many ethnicities and work with other cultural clubs to promote awareness.
-Common Ground has added one focus group - The Gay-Straight Alliance - to help foster the club’s goal of respect for all students.
+The purpose of Common Ground is to make students aware of cultural diversity and the many connections we all share.
+Club members represent many ethnicities and work with other cultural clubs and affinity groups to promote awareness and inclusivity.
+Upper school affinity groups include: the Black Student Union, Gender-Sexualities Alliance, Jewish Student Union, Multicultural Student Union and the Women's Student Union.

 The International Club promotes better understanding among people of all nations by helping sponsor foreign exchange students at Pembroke Hill.
 The club organizes activities and provides funds to enhance the exchange students’ experiences.
 Additionally, the club promotes travel abroad opportunities for Pembroke Hill students and contributes funds to a scholarship for those wishing to travel.